Psychoanalysis: Variations in technique

 Analysts can also use reconstruction to estimate what may have happened in the past that created some current issue.
-These techniques are primarily based on conflict theory (see above).
+These techniques are primarily based on conflict theory.
 As object relations theory evolved, supplemented by the work of John Bowlby and Mary Ainsworth, techniques with patients who had more severe problems with basic trust (Erikson, 1950) and a history of maternal deprivation (see the works of Augusta Alpert) led to new techniques with adults.
 These have sometimes been called interpersonal, intersubjective (cf. Stolorow), relational, or corrective object relations techniques.
-These techniques include expressing an empathic attunement to the patient or warmth; exposing a bit of the analyst's personal life or attitudes to the patient; allowing the patient autonomy in the form of disagreement with the analyst (cf. I. H. Paul, Letters to Simon); and explaining the motivations of others which the patient misperceives.

 Ego psychological concepts of deficit in functioning led to refinements in supportive therapy.
-These techniques are particularly applicable to psychotic and near-psychotic (cf., Eric Marcus, "Psychosis and Near-psychosis") patients.
+These techniques are particularly applicable to psychotic and near-psychotic (cf. Eric Marcus, "Psychosis and Near-psychosis") patients.
 These supportive therapy techniques include discussions of reality; encouragement to stay alive (including hospitalization); psychotropic medicines to relieve overwhelming depressive affect or overwhelming fantasies (hallucinations and delusions); and advice about the meanings of things (to counter abstraction failures).